Eos: Trojan War

 According to Hesiod, by her lover Tithonus, Eos had two sons, Memnon and Emathion.
 Memnon, king of Aethiopia, joined the Trojans in the Trojan War and fought against Achilles in battle.
 Much like Thetis, the mother of Achilles, did before her, Eos asked the smithing god Hephaestus with tears in her eyes to forge an armor for Memnon, and he, moved, did as told.
 Pausanias mentions images of Thetis and Eos both begging Zeus on behalf of their sons.
 In the end, it was Achilles who triumphed and slew Memnon in battle.
 Mourning greatly over the death of her son, Eos made the light of her brother, Helios the god of the sun, to fade, and begged Nyx, the goddess of the night, to come out earlier, so she could be able to freely steal her son's body undetected by the armies.
 After his death, Eos, perhaps with the help of Hypnos (Sleep) and Thanatos (Death), transported Memnon's dead body back to Aethiopia; she also asked Zeus to make her son immortal, and he granted her wish.
-Eos' role in the Trojan War saga mirrors that of Thetis herself; both are goddesses married to aging old men, both see their mortal sons die on the battlefield, and both arrange an afterlife/immortality of sorts for said sons.
+Eos's role in the Trojan War saga mirrors that of Thetis herself; both are goddesses married to aging old men, both see their mortal sons die on the battlefield, and both arrange an afterlife/immortality of sorts for said sons.